eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Locator
 -----------
 This entity represents the physical address and port that an *Endpoint* uses to send or/and receive data.
-This entity is related with the physical division of the entities, as a *Locator* belongs to a unique *Host*.
+This entity is related with the physical division of the entities, as a *Locator* belongs to a unique *Host* (see section :ref:`physical_entities`).
 However, the monitor treats this entity as a *DDS Entity* in order to simplify the entities connection and make the entities display more comprehensible.

-*Locator* is connected with one or multiple *Endpoints*, and so it is related with a *Host* by relating each of these *Endpoints* with a *Participant* and each *Participant* with its *Host*.
+A *Locator* is connected with one or multiple *Endpoints*, and so it is related with a *Host* by relating each of these *Endpoints* with a *Participant* and each *Participant* with its *Host*.

 .. _logical_entities: